cf73/humanity/content/collections/pages/home-page-photos.md

         text: inspirations
       -
         type: text
-        text: " throughout this town meeting for the planet\_—\_presented on the wings of essays, images, speeches, artwork, film, literature, poetry, and music\_—\_move you to help fan the aspirational breezes of our shared humanity into winds of change we so urgently need."
+        text: ' throughout this town meeting for the planet  --  presented on the wings of essays, images, speeches, artwork, film, literature, poetry, and music  --  move you to help fan the aspirational breezes of our shared humanity into winds of change we so urgently need.'
   -
     type: paragraph
     content: